 One of the less common complications is calcified root canals.
 As you get older, the tiny spaces inside the root (the canals) gradually get smaller.
 At some point, they can become completely filled in or blocked, leaving no space behind.
 This is called a calcified root canal.
 It can be extremely difficult to treat a calcified canal.

 Some teeth have very long roots, and therefore very long root canals.
 These can be over 3 centimeters in length.
 Again, this makes treatment more difficult.

 And finally there are complications that arise due to the patient as a whole.

->

-> Sometimes a patient cannot open their mouth very wide, or they just have small mouths.
+Sometimes a patient cannot open their mouth very wide, or they just have small mouths.
 Other patients can become restless during treatment, constantly moving their head.
-That can make doing a root canal rather like trying to mend a watch while in a small boat at sea!
+That can make doing a root canal rather like trying to mend a small watch while being tossed about, sitting in a small boat at sea!

->

-> These are just some of the root canal complications that dentists can be faced with.
+These are just some of the root canal complications that dentists can be faced with.
 There are others, but these are the main ones.
 Now you can see why doing a root canal is a real challenge for the dentist!